 No matter the type of condition you had at the time of your visit to a health care provider, their oversight could leave you with ongoing health problems.
 Additionally, these mistakes could have cost your loved one’s life.
-There are many forms of medical malpractice that can range from surgical errors to providing inadequate follow-up care.
+Many forms of medical malpractice can range from surgical errors to providing inadequate follow-up care.

 Other types of medical malpractice may include but are not limited to:

 - Childbirth injuries

 For a free legal consultation with a medical malpractice lawyer serving Tampa, 800-747-3733